Sheppsu/Sheppsu/README.md

  - [Offline chat bot](https://github.com/Sheepposu/offlinechatbot), a Python twitch bot that runs in a few offline chats.
  - [beatmap_reader](https://github.com/Sheepposu/beatmap_reader), a Python library for reading beatmaps that's working but not complete.
  - [osu_diff_calc](https://github.com/Sheepposu/osu_diff_calc), a Python library for calculating difficulty and performance point values of a beatmap.
+ - [sdvx_memory_reader](https://github.com/Sheepposu/sdvx_memory_reader), contains Python libraries and programs for reading sdvx virtual memory data and doing stuff with it, such as making a Discord rich presence.

 Past projects I'm no longer working on or finished:
  - I made [this pr](https://github.com/Rapptz/discord.py/pull/6507) and though I never finished it, some others used it as a base to fully implement the feature such as [here](https://github.com/nextcord/nextcord/pull/224) and [here](https://github.com/Pycord-Development/pycord/pull/532)